 Try this brand: Wellena

-Fiber is essential in good hormonal balance; it helps with bowel movement and the evacuation of metabolized hormones, including the harmful estrogens which antagonize progesterone from doing its work.
+Fiber is essential for good hormonal balance; it helps with bowel movement and the evacuation of metabolized hormones, including the harmful estrogens which antagonize progesterone from doing its work.

 Good sources: Flaxseed, quinoa, millet, amaranth, teff, gluten-free oats.